A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: The algorithm

-We now proceed with verification that all the dividing points used in the definition of blocks correspond to important vertices.
+\begin{claim} Every path $A_i$ has both endpoints in $J$. \end{claim} \begin{proof} We proceed with verification that all the dividing points used in the definition of blocks correspond to vertices of $J$.
 This is done explicitly for terminals, so we are left with verifying this for endpoints of special edges.
 Suppose that an internal edge $e=(x_i,x_{i'})$ of $H$ is special.
 Then $x_i$ and $x_{i'}$ correspond to the same vertex $v$ of $G$ such that $(i,i')$ is a self-crossing of $W$ at $v$.
 We have two cases, depending on why $e$ was marked as special.